A limited number of Priority Plus tickets are also available for each concert, which can only be purchased in advance.

-Gates open approx noon for Priority Plus ticket holders and approx 12.45pm for free entry for which no tickets are required.
+Gates open approx. 12noon for Priority Plus ticket holders and approx. 12.45pm for free entry for which no tickets are required.

 Disabled spectators queuing for free entry at Gate 1 (distinguished with a blue flag) will be allowed access immediately after Priority Plus ticket holders at approximately 12.30pm.